(Please do not "request to share". There is no hidden information).

 1. differentiate various meditation techniques including concentration/relaxation versus insight/mindfulness.

-2. understand mindfulness, its components and how to establish it.
+2. understand mindfulness with its four foundations, and how to establish it.

 3. independently practice by applying mindfulness in formal meditation and in daily life.

 2. Common meditation techniques.
-Difference between concentration/relaxation and insight/mindfulness.
+Difference (and similarity) between concentration/relaxation and insight/mindfulness.

 4. Definition and components of mindfulness.